 We show ads and might place randomly a link to the end of the cleaned documents.

 I sincerely doubt that this disclaimer is enough to prevent a massive Google penalty.

 On the 11th June, 2021 the following message appeared for the top-ranking tool:

 At the time of writing this update, Scorecounter and Ruwix are still in the Google index and ranking highly but I assume that they will be kicked out soon.

 Of course I am pleased by this outcome, but the irony of the situation does not escape me.
 Google are a mega-monopoly using their might to impose a level-playing fields on others.
 Nonetheless, the internet has become a tiny little bit fairer today.

 That’s all for now.
-Follow me on Twitter to keep updated.
+You can follow my journey on LinkedIn to keep updated.